In Memoriam

 KIA April 7, 1945 at Niedersorpe, Germany - Age: 18y 10m 11d

-Photo provided by nephew Roland J. and Sue Preder
+Photo thanks to nephew Roland J. and Sue Preder

 NOTE: His brother Gerald H. Preder was KIA September 11, 1943 in Italy (179th Inf Reg; 45th Inf Div) and is buried at the Nettuno, Italy USMC.